Math functions¶

 Warning

-You must use unqualified calls to min
+You must use unqualified calls to min and max in many cases, including the common case

 frequently result in the right overload not being found.